captaintaheer/HPMT-Technical-task/README.md

+Dowonload or Clone to run on your PC.

+100% C# with Visual studio(2019)

 Technical task:
 	Using Visual Studio Community Edition and using either Visual Basic or C#, create a WPF desktop application as described below.
 	Create an app that displays measurement results stored in a Microsoft SQL database server, it must have four main features: